Funding4HomeCare

 However, Medicare has clear limits.
 It does not cover 24-hour care, meal delivery, or household chores.
 It also won’t pay for personal care if that’s the only service a client needs.
 Generally, a patient can receive up to 8 hours of care per day and a maximum of 28 hours per week.

-State-Specific Medicaid Waiver Programs
+How State Medicaid Waiver Programs Can Help

 Medicaid is a different story because it’s managed at the state level.
 While there are federal guidelines, each state has its own programs and eligibility rules.
 Many states offer Medicaid waiver programs, often called Home and Community-Based Services (HCBS) waivers.
 These programs are designed to help people who would otherwise need care in a nursing home to receive that care in their own homes instead.